sghosh89/BioDyn/DATA/for_swisslake/README.txt

 for_swisslake:
 raw_data: accessed from zenodo link and also from Francesko's private folder for zooplankton
-wrangled_data: output saved from lakedata_cleaning_.....R file
+wrangled_data: output saved after data cleaning

 # for phytoplankton/ zooplankton
 - common months June-Sept were considered for atleast 20 years study period